eugnsp/library/data_structures_and_algorithms/sorting.md

 > Problem: count the number of inversions in a permutation <code>P = (a<sub>1</sub>, ..., a<sub>n</sub>)</code>, i.e. the number of pairs <code>(a<sub>i</sub></code>, <code>a<sub>j</sub>)</code> with `i < j` and <code>a<sub>i</sub> &gt; a<sub>j</sub></code>.

-:memo:

-- The minimum number of adjacent swaps required to sort a permutation `P` (i.e. convert it into the identity one) is equal to the number of inversions in `P`.

 :link:

 - [*Counting inversions in a permutation*](https://web.cs.ucdavis.edu/~gusfield/cs122/inversioncount.pdf) – CS 122A: [Algorithm design and analysis](https://web.cs.ucdavis.edu/~gusfield/cs122f10/) (2010)